 Users may sometimes want to save in-app messages to read when they have more time or when they're more relevant.
 In other cases, you may want to send promotions or announcements in a non-intrusive way, making them available for users to read as they see fit.

-To accomplish these things, use Mobile Inbox: a place in your mobile apps for users to receive, store, browse, read and delete in-app messages.
+To accomplish these things, use a mobile inbox: a place in your mobile apps for users to receive, store, browse, read and delete in-app messages.

-- For marketers, Mobile Inbox provides rich analytics that describe how often and how long users have spent looking at their inbox, which messages have made an impression, which messages have been opened and which messages have been deleted.
+- For marketers, Iterable's mobile inbox implementation provides rich analytics that describe how often and how long users have spent looking at their inbox, which messages have made an impression, which messages have been opened, and which messages have been deleted.

 Using Mobile Inbox

-Iterable syncs the contents of a mobile inbox across all devices on which the same user has logged in to the same app (but it does not sync whether or not a given message has been read).
+Iterable's iOS and Android SDKs automatically sync a mobile inbox across all the devices on which a user has logged in to your app—including whether or not each message has already been read.

 Deleting in-app messages

-There are two ways for users to delete in-app messages, removing them from the inbox.
-They can:
+There are two ways for users to delete in-app messages from a mobile inbox:

 Tap a delete button (URL